ASHU191/Meet-Lite-SAAS/README.md

-# MeetLite — Frontend-Only Google Meet Clone
+# MeetLite —  Google Meet Clone

 A **Google Meet–style video conferencing app** built entirely on the **frontend** using
 **Next.js 15, TypeScript, TailwindCSS, and PeerJS (WebRTC)**.